 “Amid this extreme torment, Job did but curse the day of his birth.
 He did not complain about God, much less did he have any intention of opposing God.
 This is much easier said than done, for since ancient times until today, no one has ever experienced such temptations or suffered that which befell Job.
-And why has no one ever been subjected to the same kind of temptation as Job?
-Because, as God sees it, no one is able to bear such a responsibility or commission, no one could do as Job did, and, moreover, no one could still, apart from cursing the day of their birth, not forsake the name of God and continue to bless the name of Jehovah God, as Job did when such torment befell him” (“God’s Work, God’s Disposition, and God Himself II”).
+So, why has no one ever been subjected to the same kind of temptation as Job?
+It is because, as God sees it, no one is able to bear such a responsibility or commission, no one could do as Job did, and, moreover, no one could still, apart from cursing the day of their birth, not forsake theand continue to bless the name of Jehovah God, as Job did when such torment befell him” (“God’s Work, God’s Disposition, and God Himself II”).

 God approves of Job’s actions, yet I nitpicked in his testimony.
 Didn’t I act like the three friends of Job?
-I thought of the verses in the Bible, “And it was so, that after the LORD had spoken these words to Job, the LORD said to Eliphaz the Temanite, My wrath is kindled against you, and against your two friends: for you have not spoken of me the thing that is right, as my servant Job has.
-Therefore take to you now seven bullocks and seven rams, and go to my servant Job, and offer up for yourselves a burnt offering; and my servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that you have not spoken of me the thing which is right, like my servant Job” (Job 42:7-8).
+I thought of the verses in the Bible, “And it was so, that after Jehovah had spoken these words to Job, Jehovah said to Eliphaz the Temanite, My wrath is kindled against you, and against your two friends: for you have not spoken of Me the thing that is right, as My servant Job has.
+Therefore take to you now seven bullocks and seven rams, and go to My servant Job, and offer up for yourselves a burnt offering; and My servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that you have not spoken of Me the thing which is right, like My servant Job” (Job 42:7–8).
 Jehovah God felt anger with the three friends of Job because they passed judgment on him.
 From this I realized that God’s disposition is righteous and allows no offense.
 Before I had various misunderstandings of Job.
 Only through the revelation of God’s words did I understand the truth of the fact.
 It is God’s words that helped me clear up the misunderstandings of Job.
 I am willing to confess my sins and repent before the Lord, and to follow Job’s example and tread the path of fearing God and shunning evil in my real life.
 At the same time, I hope that brothers and sisters in the Lord could learn a lesson from me and do not blindly comment on matters that we do not completely understand.
 We should have a heart of reverence for God to seek and wait for God’s time, and God will guide us to know the truth of the facts.